 As I mentioned before, I didn’t want to damage the original wreath because I like using it as it is.

-Inexpensive DIY Spring Wreath Ideas
+Easy & Inexpensive DIY Spring Wreath Ideas

 This was such an easy and inexpensive DIY Spring Wreath Idea.

-Click Wreath to Shop
+Click To Shop

-Here I’ve added the Spring DIY Wreath Update to a flat woven basket behind my dining table.
+I’ve added the Spring DIY Wreath Update to a flat woven basket behind my dining table.